- Home

 Should You Buy the 2019 Volkswagen Beetle?

-Its complaint rate (14.5 per 10k sold) is above the Coupe segment average of 10.1.
+Its complaint rate of 14.5 per 10,000 vehicles sold runs above the Coupe segment average of 10.1.
 The most common reports involve electrical system (6).

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (6).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (6).
+An extended warranty is worth pricing out.

 See also the 2018 Volkswagen Beetle for an earlier comparison.